OWASP/www-event-2023-Global-AppSec-Dublin/pages/exhibitor-details.md

 + Wednesday, February 15th 8am-7:30pm
 + Thursday, Feburary 16th 8am-5pm
 + Vendor Tear Down: Thursday, Feburary 16th 5pm-5:30pm.
 All vendor areas must be torn down no later than 5:45pm.
 + Exhibitor Floor Plan: Selection of expo space is chosen according to exhibitor level and then by date payment was received in full.
-Floor plan diagram can be found under the Exhbit tab on the event website [here](https://dublin.globalappsec.org/assets/images/sponsors/2023GlobalAppSecDublinExpoFloorplan.pdf)
+Floor plan diagram can be found under the Exhibit tab on the event website [here](https://dublin.globalappsec.org/assets/images/sponsors/2023GlobalAppSecDublinExpoFloorplan.pdf)

 **Conference Schedule**
 Details on the event schedule can be found [here](https://dublin.globalappsec.org/schedule/)